Evndroo/go_first_crud/README.md

 # go_first_crud

-A CRUD maded with go
+A book CRUD API madded with go